Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Overview of Exploratory Experiments (Studies 3 and 4)

-To summarize, our primary objective with these experiments is not hypothesis testing but rather exploring potential mitigation strategies hinted at by our exploratory data, and stimulating research ideas, especially considering the omission of this freely available data source and the significance of the misinformation domain.
-Although our exploratory study guided us to focus on religiosity, anger and power, we acknowledge that other emotions and factors (e.g., the use of first-person pronounced, the use of male/female words) likely also play a role.
-We hope other scholars will develop interventions using other findings from Study 1 that can serve as grounds for theoretical development and intervention building.
+To summarize, our primary objective with these exploratory experiments is not to test hypotheses, but rather to explore potential mitigation strategies hinted at by our exploratory data, and to stimulate research ideas, especially considering the use of this available data source and the significance of the misinformation domain.
+Although our exploratory study guided us to focus on anger and power, we acknowledge that other emotions and factors (e.g., using first-person pronouns or using male/female words) likely also play a role.
+We hope other scholars will develop interventions using other findings from Study 1 that can serve as grounds for theory development and intervention building.